When I first started my career as a digital marketer, I remember I was a bit overwhelmed by the sheer number of projects, clients, and deadlines.

 Are infographics a part of your digital marketing campaigns?
 If they are, please please please don’t use PowerPoint.

 Piktochart is a wonderful little program that allows you to create graphic design-worthy infographics.
 It’s pretty user-friendly (the newer version is a LOT better than their older version, with less glitches) and you don’t have to be a designer to end up with a beautiful infographic.
-It stores them all in your account so you can edit them at any time, which is great for those clients which require 60,000 changes.
+It stores them all in your account so you can edit them at any time, which is great for those clients who require 60,000 changes.

 Prezi is another great way to easily create visual content.
 Prezi is a super cool presentation application that runs on the cloud.
 If you want to create out-of-the-box content that displays information in an engaging, interesting way, try Prezi.

-Does anyone else have a drawer full of pell-mell business cards?
+Does anyone else have a drawer full of business cards?
 Please tell me I’m not the only one.

 Flexadex is a great way to store important contact information for all your clients and colleagues online so you can look up someone’s information wherever you are.